TOI-6883

-TOI-6883 is a wide visual binary star system located in the constellation of Delphinus, at a distance of approximately 94 parsecs (307 light-years) from Earth.
-It is composed of two Sun-like stars, TOI-6883A and TOI-6883B, separated by approximately 6.5 arcseconds, corresponding to ~616 astronomical units (AU).
+TOI-6883 is a wide double or binary star located in the constellation of Delphinus.
+It is composed of two Sun-like stars, TOI-6883A and TOI-6883B.
+The primary star is at a distance of approximately 94 parsecs (307 light-years) from Earth.

 Characteristics

 Both stars are classified as G-type main-sequence stars with masses and radii similar to that of the Sun.
-According to Conzo et al. 2025, data from the Gaia mission (DR3) show:
+They are separated by approximately 6.5 arcseconds, corresponding to a projected separation of ~616 astronomical units (AU), assuming both stars are at the same distance.